enviodev/docs/docs/HyperIndex/Guides/rpc-requests.md

 ### Part 2: Fetch token information

-Note how we use the `multicall` feature to batch our 3 queries into one request and help avoid rate limiting.
+Note how we use the `multicall` feature from Viem to batch our 3 queries into one request to improve performance and help avoid rate limiting.
 Very useful!

+Here, we use an alchemy API key to make RPC requests to the ethereum mainnet.
+You can get an alchemy API key [here](https://www.alchemy.com/) and add it to your `.env` file.
+Alternatively, use any other rpc provider of your choice.

 > src/tokenDetails.ts